iqtree/iqtree.github.io/doc/AliSim.md

 Rate heterogeneity across sites
 -------------------------------

-TODO Gamma, continuous, invariant sites, free rate
+AliSim supports all common rate heterogeneity across sites models, such as allowing for a proportion of invariable sites, continuous/discrete [Gamma distribution](https://doi.org/10.1007/BF00160154) rates, Distribution-free ([Yang, 1995](http://www.genetics.org/content/139/2/993.abstract); [Soubrier et al., 2012](https://doi.org/10.1093/molbev/mss140)) rates, for example:

+To simulate an alignment with a proportion of invariable sites, users can use `+I{<InvariantProportion>}` as follows.

+     iqtree2 --alisim alignment_I -t tree.nwk -m JC+I{0.2}

+This simulates a new alignment under the [Jukes-Cantor model](http://doi.org/10.1016/B978-1-4832-3211-9.50009-7) with 20% of sites being invariant.

+To simulate a new alignment with rate heterogeneity across sites under continuous Gamma distribution, users can specify `+GC{<shape>}` where `<shape>` is the Gamma shape parameter  like the following example.

+     iqtree2 --alisim alignment_GC -t tree.nwk -m JC+GC{0.5}

+Similarly, to apply a discrete Gamma distribution for rate heterogeneity across sites, users can employ `+Gk{<shape>}` where `k` is the number of rate categories, for example:

+     iqtree2 --alisim alignment_G4 -t tree.nwk -m JC+G4{0.5}

+This simulates a new alignment with 4 discrete rates based on a Gamma distribution with a Gamma shape of 0.5.

+Users can specify the Free-rate model for rate heterogeneity via `+Rk{w1/r1/.../wk/rk}` where `k` is the number of rate categories, `w1, ..., wk` are the weights, and `r1, ..., rk` the rates for each category, for example:

+     iqtree2 --alisim alignment_R3 -t tree.nwk -m JC+R3{0.5,1.5,0.2,0.7,0.3,2.0}

+This specifies three rates of 1.5, 0.7, and 2.0 with the weights of 0.5, 0.2, and 0.3, respectively, for rate heterogeneity.

+Note that users can combine the Gamma or Free-rate distribution with the proportion of invariant sites, for example:

+     iqtree2 --alisim alignment_G4 -t tree.nwk -m JC+G4{0.5}+I{0.2}

+to simulate a new alignment with 20% sites are constant while the other sites evolve under 4 discrete Gamma rates (with a Gamma shape of 0.5).

 Customizing output alignments
 -----------------------------

 AliSim provides a number of options to customize the output such as setting the alignment format, length, compression, and simulating more than one alignment:

 Users can use `--length` option to change the length of the output alignment, e.g.: